RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 With the Inception-v3 model, a simple image classification task with the pretrained model is introduced.
 This does not involve training but utilizes an already pre-trained model from torchvision.
 This example is adapted from the PyTorch research hub page on Inception-v3

-1.Run the Pytorch ROCm- based Docker image or refer to section 3.1.1 for setting up a PyTorch environment on ROCm.
+1.Run the Pytorch ROCm- based Docker image  for setting up a PyTorch environment on ROCm.

 docker run -it -v $HOME:/data --privileged --device=/dev/kfd --device=/dev/dri --group-add video --ipc=host --shm-size 8G rocm/pytorch:latest